-Before you think of this as a boring stew, learn the recipe secrets below how to make its famous light sauce, packed with flavour and the most tender veal.
-En plus, this popular dish can be prepared in advance.
+Before you think of this as a boring stew, discover our recipe secrets how to make its famous flavoursome sauce.
+Great for entertaining, this can be prepared in advance.

 This recipe brings back wonderful memories of when I was a hostess in a French restaurant when I was in college and this was a specialty of the chef!
 It is difficult to find veal so I was happy to see that chicken could be substituted and it was delicious!
 Thank you Jill for another incredible easy to follow recipe!